About Us

 Dr. CedarBough Saeji (Busan – Republic of Korea)

 Second Face is the only fully online ethnographic mask museum of worldwide scope.
 It is a federal nonprofit corporation under Section 501(c)(3) of the Internal Revenue Code, organized under the laws of Arizona.
-We are free to the public and fund ourselves entirely through your donations and sales at the museum shop.
+We are free to the public and fund ourselves entirely through your donations and online advertising.

 Unless otherwise noted, all photographs on this website that are not in the public domain are subject to copyright © by Aaron Fellmeth, all rights reserved.
 We hope you enjoy the museum.